At the end of this article is a list of some of the titles of my 'scribblings' on my blog. A click on any title would open the chosen 'scribbling'.

 The MBBS degree is considered as a STATUS symbol and a stepping stone for PROSPERITY and ACADEMIC excellence, in India.
 That’s the reason why it has become a very expensive 'commodity'.
 And, a speciality is often chosen by many for its potential to generate name, fame and money.

 The profession has an aura of affluence and superiority.
 Exuding a whiff of pride, one says : "I am studying MBBS / I am a doctor.
 My child is studying MBBS / My child is a doctor" It's for this flattering feeling of being on cloud nine that motivates many to opt for MBBS.
+Of course, there may be some students who are pushed into this course by the parents much against their interests.
+And, there are some parents and students who struggle to get into this course hoping to earn a lot of money.

 And, especially after the introduction of the NEET system, the medical student is considered to be academically of a high standard at the national level, though many at the lower ranks in the NEET examination may become 'nobler professionals', if given the chance to study MBBS.
 NEET evaluates only one aspect -- theoretical knowledge through rote memorisation to answer multiple choice questions in a few hours.
 It doesn't assess the aptitude, attitude, kindness, empathy, commitment, caliber and dedication to serve the humanity which are more important to make a "noble professional."
 720 marks out of 720 may not mean a potential Nobel Laureate or a good doctor; he may even become the 'infamous principal of the RG Kar Medical College' about whom you may read in the following pages !
 The system seems to cultivate a generation of scholars more adept in passing examinations than at pushing the boundaries of a noble service.
 To read about the merits and demerits of NEET, go to my writing at https://drtramaprasad.blogspot.com/2017/04/school-education_30.html -- NEET & School Education